promptfoo/promptfoo/site/docs/red-team/configuration.md

 ## Plugins

-Plugins are specified as an array of either strings (plugin names) or objects with `name` and optional `numTests` properties.
-They must exactly match the plugin names available in the redteam system.
+Plugins are specified as an array of either strings (plugin ids) or objects with `id` and optional `numTests` properties.
+They must exactly match the plugin ids available in the redteam system.

 ### Plugin Specification

-- **As a string**: `"plugin-name"`
+- **As a string**: `"plugin-id"`
-- **As an object**: `{ id: "plugin-name", numTests: 10 }`
+- **As an object**: `{ id: "plugin-id", numTests: 10 }`

 If `numTests` is not specified for a plugin, it will use the global `numTests` value.

 ### Concepts

-Plugins broadly fall into three broad distinctions:
+There are three concepts in the redteam configuration, individual plugins, a collection of related plugins, and strategies.

-- Individual plugins such as `overreliance`.
+- Individual plugins such as `overreliance` or `hijacking`.
 - Collections such as `harmful` and `pii`.
 These expand into multiple plugins.
 - Strategies such as `jailbreak`, which are modifiers applied to other plugins.